Spokane, WA Real Estate: About Current Market Conditions

 Properties that are not in fabulous condition are still struggling to attract buyers.
 Even with low inventory most buyers do not want to do any fix up work.
 It is still

-Fewer sellers are in a short sale position are not able to pay off their lender when the home sells.
-Offers are subject to sellers lender approval
+Very few sellers are in a short sale position and are unable to pay off their lender when the home sells.
+Fewer bank owned properties

 |Common home designs in this area are shown above

 Lender owned properties are continuing to enter the market and are attracting mainly investor buyers.
 Many of the lender owned properties will need

 work and not every buyer has the extra cash this requires.
 There are also possible additional closing costs to the buyer including paying the last water bill, seller & buyer title insurance,

 outstanding HOA fees - it varies from lender to lender.

 The housing stock in the Spokane area includes properties built in 1890 right through to the present day.
 The great majority of these have basements although they may

 range from the rock basement, root cellar to the full, finished, daylight walk-out basement and everything in between.
 Construction is mainly wood frame and the large

 majority of resale homes are sided with wood or vinyl.
 Brick and stone are used more for accents due to costs, although a number of homes in the 50's were built

 entirely of brick.
 Homes built since the 2000 have new technology products, Green homes, Low Energy homes and Smart homes.